 Direct to consumer online retail is model involves luxury brands selling their products directly on their online store.
 No wholesalers, distributors, or retailers in between.
 Commonly referred to as DTC, it helps brands deliver omnichannel experience and develop a better customer understanding.
 DTC also offers more control over brand reputation and increased revenues, which makes it a preferred choice.

-David Zwirner, the art giant, went digital with Viewing Rooms to sell premium art with tickets as high as 1.4 million.
+A leading art giant, went digital with Viewing Rooms to sell premium art with tickets as high as 1.4 million.
 They achieved that within a few seconds.
-So, David Zwirner’s use case is a classic example of digitalization and direct-to-consumer implementation in the luxury industry.
+So, this use case is a classic example of digitalization and direct-to-consumer implementation in the luxury industry.
 It was swift, fast and successful in a time when offline sales were completely paused.